trevor229/SondePredict/README.md

 ## 4. Setting up the webpage
 Copy the contents of the `web` folder to a directory that can be served by your favorite web server
   * By default, `sonde_predict.sh` copies the `sonde_predictions.json` file to `/var/www/html` so if you do not have your `index.html` and `static` directory there then make sure to change the `cp` command in `sonde_predict.sh` to reflect your chosen location.

+* Dont forget to change the required variables in `index.html`!

 ---
 ## 5. Setting up automatic predictions